Back to Blog

 The Top 5 Best Practices for Securing Your Wi-Fi in a Corrections Environment

-While GUARDIAN RFID does not require Wi-Fi, having it within your jail allows you to take advantage of a host of new technologies.
-How do you keep your networks safe?
-Here are a few helpful tips to keep your data secure, keep your staff on task, and keep your inmates offline.
+While GUARDIAN RFID does not require Wi-Fi, having it in your facility opens the door to a range of advanced technologies.
+But how do you ensure your networks remain secure?
+Here are some valuable tips to help protect your data, keep your staff focused, and ensure inmates remain offline.

 Nick Lane